 1970-71 Topps Basketball Posters

 The next year, Topps went a slightly more traditional route with its insert.
-The 1970-71 Topps basketball insert posters measured about 8×10.
+The 1970-71 Topps basketball insert posters measured roughly 8×10.
 While the cards in that year’s set often had a posed player picture there was plenty of action in the posters.
 Walt Frazier and Oscar Robertson are driving through traffic, Jerry West is reaching for a loose ball, Wilt Chamberlain is high above the ring for a dunk and Lew Alcindor has the ball in the low-post and looks about to turn and score with the Skyhook.

 1971-72 Topps Trio Stickers